Viajes

 Calculator Free · Private

-Data updated: · Source: U.S. Travel Association — Group Travel Statistics
+Data updated: · Source: U.S. Travel Association — Travel & Tourism Research

 When to use this calculator

-• Splitting a family vacation hotel among travelers who arrive or leave on different days
+• Splitting a family vacation hotel when people arrive or leave on different days

-• Group trip where one person checks out a night early
+• A group trip where one friend checks out a night early

-• Calculating each roommate's share in a shared hotel suite
+• Figuring out each roommate's share of a shared hotel suite

-• Verifying a friend's Venmo request matches the actual hotel math
+• Checking that a friend's Venmo or PayPal request matches the real hotel math

-• Budgeting per-person hotel cost before booking a group trip
+• Budgeting the per-person hotel cost before booking a group trip

 How it works